NW (novel): Plot

-Part 3 - "host": Natalie Blake has met every goal she ever set for herself.
+Part 3 - "host": Keisha "Natalie" Blake has met every goal she ever set for herself.
 She graduated from a prestigious university, became a successful lawyer, married an investment banker from a rich family, and moved to one of to the most expensive parts of London to raise her two children with him.
-But she leads a double-life, using the Internet to arrange secret sexual encounters with swinger couples.
+Nonetheless, Natalie feels that her life is empty and is haunted by thoughts that she isn't a complete person.
+She struggles to reconcile her working-class, liberal, Afro-Caribbean roots- "Keisha"- with the upwardly mobile, socially conservative "Natalie" persona she has crafted for herself and which she has come to feel increasingly trapped by.
+Hoping to find an escape, she arranges a series of disastrous sexual encounters online with couples via swingers sites.
+On the night of the Notting Hill Carnival, Natalie's husband learns of her double life and they have a disastrous argument that culminates in Natalie suffering a nervous breakdown and wandering into the carnival in her pyama.